Introduction to Observing the Moon

 Most lunar cycles this does not happen as the three bodies are not in the same plane.

 It is more frequent that a solar eclipse though.
-There are at least two lunar eclipses every year, and there can be up to five.
+There are around two lunar eclipses every year, and there can be up to five.

 Since the moon is directly opposite the sun when it’s full, we can’t see them both in the sky at the same time.
 The full moon rises at sunset and it sets as the sun rises.
 You’ll never see a full moon in the daytime!